microsoft/WingtipTicketsSaaS-MultiTenantDB/README.md

-## WingtipSaaS-MT - Sharded Multi-Tenant Database
+## WingtipTicketsSaaS-MultiTenantDB
 Sample multi-tenant SaaS application and management scripts built on SQL Database using a sharded multi-tenant database model.
 This contrasts with the strict database-per-tenant model used in the base WingtipSaaS sample.

 This project provides a sample SaaS application that embodies many common SaaS patterns that can be used with Azure SQL Database.
 The sample is based on an event-management and ticket-selling scenario for small venues.
 Each venue is a 'tenant' of the SaaS application.
-The application is functionally identical to the one used in the WingtipSaaS database-per-tenant sample.
+The application is functionally identical to the other Wingtip Tickets SaaS samples.

 The sharded multi-tenant database model used in this sample enables a tenants database to contain any number of tenants.
 This sample explores the potential to use a mix of a multi-tenant and single-tenant databases, enabling a 'hybrid' tenant management model.
 Databases containing large numbers of tenants are configured as stand-alone databases with the appropriate performance level (DTUs) for their aggregate workload.
 While databases with only a single tenant are hosted by default in elastic pools where the elastic pool is assigned the appropriate eDTU level for the aggregate workload of all the databases in the pool.